6Sense raises $40 million to automate B2B sales processes with AI

 6Sense’s eponymous product captures intent signals from known and anonymous sources, creating segments by account, behavioral intent, or a combination of factors to identify contacts and build out targeted customer buying centers.
 It aims to help prioritize outreach efforts and boost conversions with AI-informed behavioral and fit scores for accounts, leads, and more.
 It is also designed to trigger personalized campaigns through platforms like Marketo and Eloqua in response to prospects’ demands.

-Under the hood is 6sense’s Demand Graph, which captures known and unknown signals and automatically connects them to prospect accounts.
+Under the hood is 6Sense’s Demand Graph, which captures known and unknown signals and automatically connects them to prospect accounts.
 Algorithms ingest historical intent data to reconstruct account-based buyer journeys for any given business, monitoring the Demand Graph and analyzing changes in intent to score over a quarter-billion accounts and people every day.

 6Sense competes to a degree with San Mateo, California-based EverString, which has raised more than $75 million to date.
 Other startups operating in the segment include Demandbase, which has raised over $150 million with backing from high-profile investors, as well as Lattice Engines and Leadspace.